Sixth Form Experience Curriculum Personal Development Student Support and Guidance Our Policies Summer challenge

 Support and intervention

 Initial responsibility for the monitoring of student progress and implementing any required intervention lies with subject teachers.
 They will work in collaboration with their Head of Department and the Sixth Form Team to ensure all students are making the progress we expect of them.
 Concerns about academic progress can be raised at any point during the year but detailed analysis of CAP data will also highlight students who require intervention.
-Should intervention be required, clear guidance and timescales will be set to address underperformance and this will be shared with parents.
+Should intervention be required, clear guidance and timescales will be set to address underperformance, and this will be shared with parents.
 If there are still concerns about progress following this initial intervention, individual cases will be escalated to the Head of Year for more intensive intervention.

 Admissions